PaulDuvall/aws-5-mins/cloudformation/README.md

-**NOTE: This video has not been released yet.**

-You can find the 5-minute video that walks through all of the steps described here.
+You can find the [5-minute video](https://youtu.be/lupfVvpTLpU) that walks through all of the steps described [here](https://youtu.be/lupfVvpTLpU).

 In this episode, we'll be looking at AWS CloudFormation.
 If you have viewed some of the other videos, you have seen and/or launched CloudFormation stacks from templates.